labdao/openlab-contracts/README.md

 The OpenLab exchange is the core of where Web3 transactions will be managed.
 Each Job has a **client, provider, job cost, job URI (job metadata on IPFS) and status**.

 Jobs can be created, closed, and cancelled on the Exchange.
-Single jobs can also be read for client, provider, and status info.

 ### Escrow.sol